Vauxhall Corsa hatchback review

 "The Vauxhall Corsa is more sophisticated than ever, taking the fight to its many rivals"

 - Much improved interior

 - Unknown reliability

 The Vauxhall Corsa supermini is one of Britain's best-selling cars - a favourite of small families, learner drivers and those in need of an affordable set of wheels.
 It's a key rival to the ever-popular Ford Fiesta, Volkswagen Polo and Toyota Yaris, along with a host of similarly accomplished cars from virtually every manufacturer.

 There's something quite different about this fifth-generation version.
-The first built during the PSA Group’s ownership of Vauxhall, it's an entirely new car that has more in common with the Peugeot 208 than any other Vauxhall.
+It was the first Corsa to be produced under the PSA Group’s (now Stellantis) ownership of Vauxhall and is an entirely new car that has more in common with the Peugeot 208 than any other Vauxhall.
 Depending on its specification, it's up to 108kg lighter than before.
 For the first time in the Corsa's history there's also an all-electric Corsa-e model, which we're reviewing separately.